fieldtrip/website/getting_started/intracranial/neuralynx_fcdc.md

 The downsampling of the original 32 kHz data into the LFP and MUA data is done using the **[ft_spikedownsample](/reference/contrib/spike/ft_spikedownsample)** function.

 Here, we will briefly explain how we use FieldTrip to obtain these representations of the data.
-In addition, we will describe some basic preprocessing steps (i.e., relabeling channels and using a montage configuration to re-reference the data).
+In addition, we will describe some basic preprocessing steps (i.e., relabeling channels and using a montage configuration to rereference the data).
 To known more about the characteristics of the fileformats used in our recording and analysis setup, please check the page on [spike and LFP dataformats](/dataformat/spike) for a description of Neuralynx and Plexon data formats supported by FieldTrip.
 For general information about getting started with Plexon and Neuralynx using FieldTrip, please refer to the [getting started with Neuralynx](/getting_started/neuralynx) and [getting started with Plexon](/getting_started/plexon) sections.

 ## Data format conversions